VIB-PSB/MINI-EX/docs/data_preparation.md

 ACTGAACAGTTAAGTG-1	20
 ```

 The **cluster2ident** points to a tab-separated file containing the cell type annotation for each cluster.
+Optionally, this file can contain a third column which specifies a cluster index.
+This index is used to indicate the position of a cluster along a known developmental trajectory (see [miniexExample_identities_with_idx.txt](example/INPUTS/miniexExample_identities_with_idx.txt) in the [INPUTS](example/INPUTS) folder), and translates to the column index in the regulator heatmaps ([example](example/OUTPUTS/figures/miniexExample_regmap_10.svg)).
+If this column is not specified, an automatic index is created by sorting the cluster identities alphabetically.

 ```
 13	cortex